qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Qiy Node API

-This document describes the [Qiy Node][Definitions Qiy Node] API - the API that is to be provided by [Qiy Node Implementations][Definitions Qiy Node Implementation].
+This document describes the [Qiy Node][Definitions Qiy Node] API - the API that can be used to access the [Qiy Trust Network][Definitions Qiy Trust Network] and which is to be provided by [Qiy Node Implementations][Definitions Qiy Node Implementation].

-# API Basics

-## Registration
+Developers can contact an [Access Provider][Definitions Access Provider] for a developer key.

 [Service Providers][Definitions Service Provider] and [Application Providers][Definitions Application Provider] can register with an [Access Provider][Definitions Access Provider]:

-* both receive an [API Key][Definitions API Key]
+* to receive an [API Key][Definitions API Key]
-* [Service Providers][Definitions Service Provider] can whitelist endpoints and receive a [Qiy Node Credential][Definitions Qiy Node Credential].
+* [Service Providers][Definitions Service Provider] can whitelist endpoints and receive a [Qiy Node Credential][Definitions Qiy Node Credential] for their Qiy account.

-## Service Desk
+# Service Desk

 Please contact the Service Desk of your [Access Provider][Definitions Access Provider] for your requests.
 The Service Desk of the [Access Provider][Definitions Access Provider] DigitalMe is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

     service@digital-me.nl
     +31 (0) 411-616565

-## Versions
+# Versions

-The api is versioned using Semantic Versioning 2.0.0 and follows this specification.
+The api is versioned using Semantic Versioning 2.0.0 and follows the rules described in [Qiy Scheme Releases](../Qiy Scheme Releases.md).
 The version of the api described in the Qiy Node API, this document, is the same as the version of the [Qiy Scheme][Definitions Qiy Scheme] that it is part of.

 In addition, the following rules apply for [Qiy Node Implementations][Definitions Qiy Node Implementation]:

-    Two major versions must be supported in the production environment: one primary version and one secondary version.
+* Two major versions must be supported in the production environment: one primary version and one secondary version.
-    The major versions should be supported in an acceptance environment.
+* The major versions should be supported in an acceptance environment.
-    The secondary version must be supported for at least 6 months.
+* The secondary version must be supported for at least 6 months.
-    One development version may be supported in a development environment.
+* One development version may be supported in a development environment.
-    The development version may change at any time.
+* The development version may change at any time.

 The version of the api that is supported must be returned by [Get api info][API Get Api].

-## Authentication
+# Authentication

-### App Authentication
+## App Authentication

 Qiy Applications are required to authenticate requests using an [API Key][Definitions API Key] implemented using basic authentication.

 An e-mail address provided by the application provider will be used to maintain the [API Keys][Definitions API Key].
 Please use this e-mail address to e-mail the [Service Desk](#service-desk) your [API Key][Definitions API Key] request.

-### User Authentication
+## User Authentication

 All requests but the request to create a Qiy Node and the Api Request MUST be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential].

 The token MUST be passed in the 'Authorization-node-QTN'-header parameter.

-#### Python
+### Python

 In Python, the authorization header parameter can be calculated with the package 'pyOpenSSL'.
 Using a pem-file with the primary key of the Qiy Node it can be generated as follows: